Recommend Smarter, Faster and More Accurately

-Recommenders are one of the most commonly used types of prediction, when adding intelligence to customer interaction.
+Recommenders are one of the most commonly used types of prediction when adding intelligence to customer interactions.
 They can be used for recommending products, messages, design constructs, special offers, and more.
-A recommendation can be made at any point in a customer journey, when there is a choice of what to show to a customer.
+A recommendation can be made at any point in a customer journey when there is a choice of what to show to a customer.

 They can be difficult to implement optimally in practice.
 Some of the difficulties are:

 - Real-time adds lots of value but it is a very difficult practice to get right.

 - As recommendations are often deployed in key journeys, there is no margin for error for up-time and responsiveness.